logzio/documentation/docs/user-guide/Infrastructure-monitoring/metrics-alert-manager.md

 Metrics alert manager is fully compatible with the Prometheus Alert Manager, making it fast and easy to migrate existing Prometheus alerts to Logz.io - offering you an enhanced Prometheus-based monitoring experience.

-## Create an alert

 There are 2 main ways for you to create a metric alert:

-### Create an alert from an existing panel
+## Create an alert from an existing panel

 Navigate to your **[Metrics account](https://app.logz.io/#/dashboard/metrics/)**, open your dashboard and choose the panel you'd like to use for your alert.

 :::note
-You can't create an alert from a Gauge type visualization.
+You can't create an alert from a **Gauge** type visualization.
 :::